UVA-MLSys/DS5110_Fall_2024/Team 3/README.md

 | Total                        | 2.37       |

+The performance benchmarking revealed that the CPU achieved its best time at a world size of 3 with 11.224 ms, though timings fluctuated for larger sizes due to resource contention.
+On the GPU, the best performance was observed at a world size of 32 with 12.251 ms, but processing times increased as world sizes grew, reaching 49.760 ms at a world size of 200.

+Regarding costs, AWS Step Functions incurred a minimal charge of $0.00015 USD for 3 executions with 2 state transitions each.
+AWS Lambda added $0.00260352 USD, combining request and duration costs for 15.6 seconds of execution with a 10 GB memory allocation.
+The total execution cost for 3 runs was $0.00275352 USD, demonstrating the system's cost efficiency alongside its scalability.

 ## Testing:

 The team went through the AWS set up of the Step Function.
 Once set up was complete, we changed the world size several times, and tracked the time.
 Results are presented above.
 Overall costs were taken.